pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 #### Try to honestly see things from the other person’s point of view

-Remember thet other people may be totally wrong.
+Remember that other people may be totally wrong.
 But they don’t think so.
 Don’t condemn them.
 Any fool can do that.
 Try to understand them.
 Only wise, tolerant, exceptional people even try to do that. **Think always in terms of the other person’s point of view, and see things from that person’s angle as well as your own.**